 How to maintain data quality, The demand for high-quality data is increasing along with the rise in products and services that require data to run.
 Although the information available on the web is increasing in terms of quantity and quality, extracting it in a clean, usable format remains challenging to most businesses.
 Having been in the web data extraction business for long enough, we have come to identify the best practices and tactics that would ensure high-quality data from the web.

 At PromptCloud, we not only make sure data is accessible to everyone, but we also make sure it’s of high quality, clean, and delivered in a structured format.
 Here is how we maintain the quality while handling zettabytes of data for hundreds of clients from across the world.

 1. Crawler Review

 Every web data extraction project starts with the crawler setup.
-Here, the quality of the crawler code and its stability is of high priority as this will have a direct impact on the data quality.
+Here, the quality of the crawler code and its stability is of high priority as this will have a direct impact on how to maintain data quality.
 The crawlers are programmed by our tech team members who have high technical acumen and experience.
 Once the crawler is made, two peers review the code to make sure that the optimal approach is used for extraction and to ensure there are no inherent issues with the code.
 Once this is done, the crawler is deployed on our dedicated servers.

 2. Data Review